We know bees, you can too!

 Membership not Required

-Meetings are held at Peachtree Road United Methodist Church in Heritage Hall on the 3rd Tuesday of each month.
+Meetings are held at Peachtree Road United Methodist Church in Heritage Hall on the 2nd Monday of each month (starting in 2024).
 The Annual Picnic and Honey Contest held in September may be scheduled for a different day than the regular meeting day.
 Please see the Calendar for more details about scheduled events.

 Meetings usually include interesting speakers and discussions on a variety of topics related to beekeeping, such as hive management, honey bee problems, honey, beeswax, and other hive products.